-- 7. The key messages to note are: - a) Between 1 April 2013 and 31 March 2015, none of the council's elected or co - opted members was found to have breached the code of conduct for members. - b) There has been a small number of matters referred to the monitoring officer but these have been dealt with informally. - c) All councillors are trained in the code of conduct for members as part of the council's training and development programme, as well as the induction process for newly elected members. - d) The monitoring officer has continued to be available to give advice to individual members regarding member behaviour and conduct concerns. - e) The systems of internal control administered by the monitoring officer including compliance to the code of corporate governance and the council's constitution were adequate and effective during the period of this report. - f) The council has arrangements in place to ensure compliance with relevant laws and regulations, internal policies and procedures and that expenditure is lawful i.e. the monitoring officer considers all reports to cabinet, council and committees and is consulted on policy development. - g) There are standing orders, standing financial regulations and a scheme of delegation for members and officers in place and these are reviewed and updated as appropriate. - h) The council is proactive in raising the standards of ethical conduct among members and staff, including the provision of ethics training and has put in place arrangements for monitoring compliance with standards of conduct across the council including: - i) Code of conduct for local government employment - ii) Code of conduct for members - iii) Protocol for members/officers working arrangements
+- 8. The key messages to note are: - a) Between March 2016 to the present, none of the council's elected or co opted members was found to have breached the code of conduct for members. - b) There have been a few matters referred to the monitoring officer but these have been dealt with informally, although one may be referred for investigation. - c) All councillors are trained in the code of conduct for members as part of the council's training and development programme, as well as the induction process for newly elected members.
+Training on monitoring officer issues is scheduled for 5 July 2016. - d) The monitoring officer has continued to be available to give advice to individual members regarding member behaviour and conduct concerns. - e) The systems of internal control administered by the monitoring officer including compliance to the code of corporate governance and the council's constitution were adequate and effective during the period of this report. - f) The council has arrangements in place to ensure compliance with relevant laws and regulations, internal policies and procedures and that expenditure is lawful i.e. the monitoring officer considers all reports to cabinet, council and committees and is consulted on policy development. - g) There are standing orders, standing financial regulations and a scheme of delegation for members and officers in place and these are reviewed and updated as appropriate. - h) The council is proactive in raising the standards of ethical conduct among members and staff, including the provision of ethics training and has put in place arrangements for monitoring compliance with standards of conduct across the council including: - i) Code of conduct for local government employment - ii) Code of conduct for members - iii) Protocol for members/officers working arrangements

 - iv) Register of interests - v) Register of gifts and hospitality - vi) Complaints procedure - vii) Whistle-blowing policy - viii) Fraud policy - i) The council can demonstrate that its members and staff exhibit high standards of personal conduct.
 Members and officers are aware of the need to make appropriate disclosures of gifts, hospitality and pecuniary interests.
 There is evidence that members and officers are making appropriate disclosures in the registers.
-Additional training is also given to managers. - j) The council has arrangements in place to receive and investigate allegations of breaches of proper standards of financial conduct and fraud and corruption. - k) The whistle-blowing policy demonstrates the council's commitment to providing support to whistleblowers and has been communicated to officers and those parties contracting with the council; as does the council's fraud policy. - The legal team is run in partnership with Norfolk county legal services (Norfolk public law - 'NPLaw') which provide monitoring officer and deputy monitoring officer's to the council.
-The legal team is accredited to the Law Society's Lexcel quality standard and has arrangements in place to ensure the quality of the service provided. - m) Reports have been provided to the standards committee and ad hoc reports on major legislative and governance issues are provided to the corporate leadership team. - n) The monitoring officer has access to all reports to the corporate leadership team and has the right to attend and be heard. - The monitoring officer has provided governance and probity advice/training to executive heads of service, heads of service and managers. - p) A monitoring officer protocol is in place at the council. - q) The monitoring officer is the link officer for Local Government Ombudsman contact.
+Additional training is also given to managers. - j) The council has arrangements in place to receive and investigate allegations of breaches of proper standards of financial conduct and fraud and corruption. - k) The whistle-blowing policy demonstrates the council's commitment to providing support to whistleblowers and has been communicated to officers and those parties contracting with the council; as does the council's fraud policy. - I) The legal team is run in partnership with Norfolk county legal services (Norfolk public law 'npLaw') which provide monitoring officer and deputy monitoring officer's to the council.
+The legal team is accredited to the Law Society's Lexcel quality standard and has arrangements in place to ensure the quality of the service provided. - m) Reports have been provided to the standards committee and ad hoc reports on major legislative and governance issues are provided to the corporate leadership team. - n) The monitoring officer has access to all reports to the corporate leadership team and has the right to attend and be heard. - o) The monitoring officer has provided governance and probity advice/training to executive heads of service, heads of service and managers. - p) A monitoring officer protocol is in place at the council. - q) The monitoring officer is the link officer for Local Government Ombudsman contact.

-Results of the monitoring Officers work - 1 April 2013 to 31 March 2015
+Results of the monitoring Officers work - 23 February 2016 to 21 June 2016